megalon/nick-custom-music-mod/README.md

 This mod allows you to add custom songs to each stage and menu in the game!

+# > "My .mp3 didn't work!"
+I've had multiple people unable to load certain mp3 files.

+If you've downloaded a file from a youtube downloader, such as `ytmp3.cc`, your file might actually be an `.m4a` disguised as a `.mp3`

+Unity cannot load these (it seems).

+Use a different converter, or convert to `.ogg` instead!
+Thanks.

 ## Installation

 *If your game isn't modded with BepinEx, DO THAT FIRST!*